kiranvad/pyMECSim/Readme.md

 ## Notes
-Please free to contribute to this repository both interms of code and documetation or simple example use cases in jupyter notebook.
+* Please free to contribute to this repository both interms of code and documetation or simple example use cases in jupyter notebook.
 Submit a pull request and I would be happy to integrate into this repository.

+* `api.md` contains the detailed API of pymecsim (under construction)